auyer/busao_aereo/README.md

-# Django Flight Company Sample
+# Django Flight Company Sample-for the safest and comfortable journey
 Based on the Django Girls tutorial: http://tutorial.djangogirls.org/